 - Add wine and allow to reduce slightly.
 Add chicken broth, then broccoli florets.
 Cover and let steam for 3-4 minutes, stir, then cook till broccoli is tender, but still bright green.

-- Add bow ties and toss so that juices coat pasta.
+- Add bow ties and toss so that juices coat the pasta.

 - Serve with Parmesan cheese if desired.

 This recipe is very versatile.
 Add more or less of any ingredients depending on your palate.

 Make sure to cook the pasta in well-salted water.
 It should taste like seawater.
 The salt will infuse into the pasta as it cooks, enhancing its flavor.
 Salting after the pasta cooks won't have the same results.